Rookie QB progress reports: How the 13 drafted look so far

 Round 5, No. 171 overall

-White is currently No. 3 on the depth chart behind Dak Prescott and Cooper Rush, but he's shown a live arm and has made good decisions.
+White is currently No. 3 on the depth chart behind Dak Prescott and Cooper Rush, but he has shown a live arm and has made good decisions.
 What has impressed Jason Garrett the most is the early command of the offense and the huddle.
-White is playing mostly with other rookies or inexperienced players, but he's picked things up quickly to where he can get people in the right spots.
-How he plays in the preseason games will determine whether the Cowboys carry three quarterbacks on the 53-man roster, but so far he's impressed coaches. -- Todd Archer
+White is playing mostly with other rookies or inexperienced players, but he has picked things up quickly to where he can get people in the right spots.
+How he plays in the preseason games will determine whether the Cowboys carry three quarterbacks on the 53-man roster, but so far, he has impressed coaches. -- Todd Archer

 Luke Falk, Tennessee Titans